FAQ

 How did Carters’ Farm get started?

-In October 1954, Russell Carter and his new bride, Maxine, moved from southern Michigan to Park Rapids, Minnesota, to serve as rural missionaries.
-That summer Russell planted tomatoes on the south slope of their garden and sold his early tomatoes from a wagon on the side of Highway 71.
-As Russell and Maxine raise their (eventually) seven children, the farm grew as the family grew, including at various times a full dairy, Ayrshire cattle, sheep, horses, and chickens, as well as sweet corn, tomatoes, strawberries, green beans, pumpkins, hay, cucumbers, zucchini, and more.
+However, in October 1954, Russell Carter and his new bride, Maxine, moved from Michigan to Park Rapids, Minnesota to serve as rural missionaries.
+The next summer, Russell planted tomatoes on the south slope of their garden and sold his early tomatoes from a wagon on the side of Highway 71.
+As Russell and Maxine raised their (eventually) seven children, the farm grew as the family grew, including at various times a full dairy, Ayrshire cattle, sheep, horses, and chickens, as well as sweet corn, tomatoes, strawberries, green beans, pumpkins, hay, cucumbers, zucchini, and more.

 What does Carters’ Farm focus on now?

 Currently, Dwight Carter focuses on growing fresh produce at the farm.
-He specializes in tomatoes, but also grows quality cucumbers, peppers, and lettuces.
+He specializes in tomatoes, but also grows quality cucumbers, sweet corn, and other vegetables.

-Steven Carter, son of Mark Carter, has been overseeing Fall Festival since 2021.
-Since then, the festival has had a King Arthur and Wild West theme, and the farm has inaugurated the Corn Crib Stage, an old corn crib barn that is now a show venue right in the center of the farm festivities.
+Steven Carter, son of Mark Carter, has been overseeing the Fall Festival since 2021.
+Since then, the farm has inaugurated the Corn Crib Stage, an old corn crib barn that is now a show venue right in the center of the farm festivities.

-In the near future, we hope to offer more events at the Carter farm for the community to enjoy, including Meet the Farmer tours, musical performances, and conventions on the importance of agriculture and the small family farm.
+In the near future, we will be offering more events at the Carter farm for the community to enjoy, including Meet the Farmer tours, musical performances, family nights, and conferences on the importance of agriculture and the small family farm.

 What’s the story behind Red Wagon Farm?